itzfolen/yt-comment-scraper/README.md

-# Simple Golang CLI utility for scraping youtube comment
+# Simple Golang CLI utility for scraping YouTube comment

 With this tool you will be able to easily download all public comments from YouTube